Golf Channel: Merger with NBC Sports

 In February 2019, Golf Channel announced a new subscription service known as GolfPass.
 The service will feature a variety of content, including a streaming library of archive content, instructional content, as well as special offers (such as credit for free round of golf per-year, and a premium tier offering additional discounts).
 Rory McIlroy will also be involved in the service, hosting new instructional content for GolfPass, as well as an autobiographical web series.

 In February 2020, it was reported that Golf Channel would consolidate its television operations with the remainder of NBC Sports at its facilities in Stamford, Connecticut, in a move expected to occur over the next 12 to 18 months.
 The GolfNow and GolfPass services will continue to primarily operate from Orlando.

-With the move to Stamford, Golf Channel also ended its long-time morning show Morning Drive, replacing it with the new midday show Golf Today from Stamford beginning January 4, 2021.
+In 2020, due to the COVID-19 pandemic, Golf Channel suspended the WLDA and disclosed an intent to sell the competition.
+On May 17, 2020, the network hosted a charity skins game known as TaylorMade Driving Relief at the Seminole Golf Club in Juno Beach, Florida, as the first televised golf event in the United States since the suspension of the PGA Tour season.
+The event featured Rory McIlroy, Dustin Johnson, Rickie Fowler, and Matthew Wolff, and was simulcast by NBC and NBCSN.

 In 2021, amid the renewal of NBC Sports' rights to the circuit, and the upcoming shutdown of long-time sister network NBCSN (the former Versus), NBCUniversal began to put a greater emphasis on Golf Channel's rights to the PGA Tour.
 That November, it was announced that early-round coverage of the Open Championship, U.S. Open (which moved to Golf Channel after NBC re-acquired the rights to USGA tournaments in 2020), and their women's counterparts, would move to USA Network in 2022.
 At the 2022 Players Championship, Golf Channel adopted a special logo used on-air during PGA Tour telecasts and studio programming, which is co-branded with elements of the PGA Tour logo.

+In 2023, Golf Channel sold World Long Drive to GF Sports and Entertainment; the circuit was merged with the Professional Long Drivers Association (which was established in the wake of Golf Channel's suspension of the WLDA, and had also been acquired by GF Sports and Entertainment), and renewed its media rights with Golf Channel under a five-year deal.